-Life Insurance after a heart attack is available with many insurance companies.
+Life Insurance after a heart attack is often available with a number of insurance companies.
 Heart attack Life Insurance applications will generally be considered once you have passed six months since the condition presented itself (some can consider earlier).
-It is possible that the insurer may want to speak with your GP in order to confirm all of the details surrounding your heart attack: how many heart attacks you have had, the age when the attack occurred, treatments administered and any other additional medical conditions that you have.
+It is possible that the insurer may want to speak with your GP in order to confirm all of the details surrounding your heart attack and any other additional medical conditions that you have.
 This is a standard process within insurance applications for individuals who have existing conditions and should cause no concern.

 Provided that there are no other significant health conditions in your medical history, it is likely that your insurance application will be accepted at non-standard terms, whereby the policy premium is loaded to offset the added risk.
 Typically, the longer the time period since your heart attack, the lower the premium loading will be.

 Income Protection for people who have had a heart attack can be arranged with a cardiovascular exclusion, in some instances.
-The insurer will want to know whether or not you have been able to return to work, in the same or similar capacity, as you were doing before the hear attack.
+The insurer will want to know whether or not you have been able to return to work, in the same or similar capacity, as you were doing before the heart attack.
+When arranging an income protection policy it is best to try and arrange the cover under an own occupation definition.
+This means that you will be able to make a claim if you are unable to do the exact job that you do right now.

 If full Income Protection is not available to you, you may wish to look at short-term income protection in the form of Accident, Sickness and Unemployment cover.
 This is a non-underwritten policy that offers protection for 12-24 months but will not cover you for conditions linked to your heart attack (or another heart attack).